MichaelDao/Minimal-Website-Template/README.md

+# Fork this project for yourself!
-# Just change the name, image, and links
+Just change the name, image, and links.
-If you want to edit the stylesheet without SASS, edit style.css in the stylesheets folder, you can get started by editing the content in index.html for your own use!

-I bought my domain name from namecheap.com, and hosted the static site with GitHub pages.
+There are two files you need to worry about when you want to modify this page for your own use.
+- `stylesheets/style.css`
+- `index.html`

+If you have a dns, you can host this static site with GitHub pages in the settings.

-### Check out my version at www.mdao.site
+### Check out my version at www.michaeldao.me